rrrene/authable/README.md

             session_token: 30 * 24 * 3600
           },
           strategies: %{
-            authorization_code: Authable.AuthorizationCodeGrantType,
+            authorization_code: Authable.GrantTypes.AuthorizationCode,
-            client_credentials: Authable.ClientCredentialsGrantType,
+            client_credentials: Authable.GrantTypes.ClientCredentialsGrantType,
-            password: Authable.PasswordGrantType,
+            password: Authable.GrantTypes.Password,
-            refresh_token: Authable.RefreshTokenGrantType
+            refresh_token: Authable.GrantTypes.RefreshToken
           },
           scopes: ~w(read write session)

   If you want to disable a strategy then delete from strategies config.

-  If you want to add a new strategy then add your own module with `authorize(params)` function and return a `Authable.Token` struct.
+  If you want to add a new strategy then add your own module with `authorize(params)` function and return a `Authable.Models.Token` struct.

   4. Add database configurations for the `Authable.Repo` on env config files: